-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, not all program performance objectives were met and the agency is not in compliance with contractual program objectives.
+Finding #1 in the Findings and Recommendations Section provides additional details.